wp-plugins/yabp/readme.txt

 * User-friendly process to add products to your database from the Catalog
 * Prices, delivery times and ratings are automatically updated
 * Highly customizable layout, and you can choose between product links and the new bol.com buttons
-* You can choose the products have to be opened in a new tab and/or be put directly in the bol.com Cart
+* Choose products have to be opened in a new tab and/or be put directly in the bol.com Cart
 * Support for use in desktop, mobile and responsive themes
 * Full Dutch translation included